DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 If you are over your quota for this stage of the month the percent used bar will be red.

 Unlimited plans don't show the lower data percent used bar and don't show any of the allowance statistics in the tooltip.
+Unlimited plans will report a projected data use for the current month based on usage to date displayed in the tooltip.

 NOTE: Some users have problems with default secure protocols (I've had reports from users running Windows 7, 64 bit) Applying a [Microsoft hotfix has been reported to fix this](https://support.microsoft.com/en-us/help/3140245/update-to-enable-tls-1-1-and-tls-1-2-as-a-default-secure-protocols-in#easy)